 Rulemaking requiring aircraft seats to withstand 16g accelerations was in place at the time of this accident.
-However, airlines had not been required to retrofit cabins to install the stronger seats on airplanes manufactured prior to the effective date of the rule, such as the British Midlands flight 92 Boeing 737.
+However, airlines had not been required to retrofit cabins to install the stronger seats on airplanes manufactured prior to the effective date of the rule, such as the British Midland Airways Flight 92 Boeing 737.
 While seats that were compliant with the new 16g standards were not required to be installed, flight 92 was equipped with upgraded seats that performed better than the older 9g seats would have been expected to perform.
 Investigation into seat performance showed that the installed, upgraded seats, did in fact provide improved protection from injury relative to 9g seats, Investigators concluded that the upgraded 16g seat standards had been an appropriate and necessary safety improvement.

 Inappropriate Crew Response to Malfunctions

-British Midlands Flight 92 experienced a failure condition which should not have resulted in a catastrophic outcome.
+British Midland Airways Flight 92 experienced a failure condition which should not have resulted in a catastrophic outcome.
 The fan blade failure, while resulting in substantial engine damage, did not pose a structural or controllability threat to the airplane.
 However, the inappropriate response by the flight crew, in shutting down the healthy engine, placed the aircraft in a hazardous condition which was not recognized until it was too late to restart the engine.
 The circumstances of a benign, or low-hazard condition, followed by an inappropriate crew response has led to a number of accidents.
 Faulty landing gear indicator lights, tire failures during takeoff, misleading avionics indications, sudden in-flight upset encounters, and other singular events have, when accompanied by an inappropriate flight crew response, occasionally resulted in a catastrophic outcome.